Jhdemendoza/stock-exchange-pytorch/README.md

 # Stock-Exchange-Pytorch
-`stock-exchange-pytorch` implements some `deep learning` algorithms to financial markets data with `pytorch`.
+`stock-exchange-pytorch` implements some `deep learning` algorithms to financial markets data in `pytorch`.
 Namely, `reinforcement learning` and  `supervised learning` are exploited.